 - Environmental Policy

 - Guidelines to Refunds and Waivers

-The Official Patent, Trade Mark, Designs and Plant Varieties Journals are produced by IP Australia on a regular basis and contain a range of information including material on new trade mark, design and patent applications/registrations.
+The Official Patent, Trade Mark, Designs and Plant Varieties Journals are produced by IP Australia on a regular basis and contain a range of information including material on new trade mark, design and patent applications/registrations, as well as new plant varieties.
 The online versions of the journals are searchable and PDF copies are available to download.

 IP Australia makes submissions to other agencies, industry bodies and Parliamentary committees, e.g. the Senate Community Affairs Committee Inquiry into Gene Patents.

 Any complaints about our handling of information under the IPS can be sent to us.
 You may use our customer feedback form, or any other contact points, to make an IPS complaint.

 If you are unhappy with the way we have handled your request, you can complain to the Australian Information Commissioner who may investigate our actions.
 More information is available on the OAIC website.
 The Commonwealth Ombudsman can also investigate complaints about our actions.
 However, the Commonwealth Ombudsman and the Information Commissioner will consult to avoid the same matter being investigated twice.